napoles-uach/streamlit_apps/Streamlit_Colab/README.md

-# Streamlit starter kit for first time users.
+# Streamlit starter kit for new users.
-Run amazing Streamlit apps in Google Colaboratory.
+Run amazing [Streamlit](https://www.streamlit.io/) apps in Google Colaboratory.
-If you like it, other options are installing on your local machine, other cloud service or requesting a free account in [Streamlit Share](https://www.streamlit.io/sharing).
+If you like it, other options are installing on your local machine (pip install streamlit), other cloud service or requesting a free account in [Streamlit Share](https://www.streamlit.io/sharing).

 Index: